 Recently retired as a professor of English from Delta State University, Susan has served as editor for Persuasions, the leading Austen journal, for more than a decade.
 She has also faithfully attended and contributed to JASP since its founding in 2012 as a presenter and a discussion leader.

 Suzanna holds a PhD in English and comparative literature from the University of North Carolina, Chapel Hill and a JD from the University of Iowa College of law.
 She is professor of legal research and writing at Campbell University, but still finds time to help JASP in numerous ways, including the highest level of organization.
 As Associate Director, she works with our speakers and serves as secretary of the board.

 Marsha Huff is an attorney specializing in the law of tax-exempt, nonprofit organizations.
 She served as president of the Jane Austen Society of North America, 2006-2010, and coordinator of JASNA’s 2005 Annual General Meeting.
 She writes articles for Jane Austen’s Regency World magazine and book reviews for JASNA News.
 She is Vice President of the JASP Board of Governors.

 Vice president of education services at the National Humanities Center and a former education professor, Andy brings his extensive knowledge of teacher networks and continuing education to JASP.

 Emily Sferra is a PhD student at the University of North Carolina at Chapel Hill.
 Her research interests include the gender politics of nineteenth-century British women writers and the publishing history of their novels.
 She has served as the JASP registrar since 2018 and is also the technical director of Jane Austen & Co.

-James is a prominent Austen scholar the UNC English and Comparative Literature department and has written three books on Austen.
+James is a prominent Austen scholar.
+He is a professor in the UNC English and Comparative Literature department and has written three books on Austen.
 He co-founded JASP with Inger Brodey, serves as treasurer for JASP, and co-hosts the program.

 Sarah Schaefer Walton